31 Unique Uses for Toothbrushes and Floss at Home

 Tie a Turkey

 Your beautiful holiday meal isn’t ruined if you forgot to pick up some kitchen twine.
 Wax-free dental floss is a perfect substitute for tying up meats for roasting.
-Plus: Check out these must-do projects to get your house ready for Thanksgiving.

 Never Flush Floss